syllogismos/Compute-Manager/Privacy Policy.md

 # Privacy Policy for Compute Manager

 No data or personal information is collected by Compute Manager.
+The app is just querying the AWS api directly and doesnt use any other api's to track or collect any information relating to you.

 ##### Contact